beltranaceves/gen_dsl/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase, please use the template.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.